 For Colgate University senior and computer science major Saran Duncan, research was a natural next step in her academic career.
-A combination of academic and interpersonal discourse regarding Artificial Intelligence (AI) in the modern day prompted her application to the lab of Associate Professor of Computer Science Forrest Davis, where she currently works as a research assistant.
+A combination of academic and interpersonal discourse regarding Artificial Intelligence (AI) in the modern day prompted her application to the lab of Assistant Professor of Computer Science Forrest Davis, where she currently works as a research assistant.

 “Initially, I looked on the employment portal, and I saw [Davis had] posted a bio in the comp-sci department.
 I had taken a class before about AI ethicsm — and that’s basically what his research is on — so I figured I’d apply,” Duncan said.